How to properly taste whisky

 Why?

-• Ice cools the whisky → aromas are muted.
+• Ice chills the whisky → aromas are dampened

 • Ice melts → dilutes the whisky uncontrollably